What is the Ideal Proposal Layout? 6 Proven Tips Backed by Research

 This structure will make your proposals easy to understand and get through.
 It will provide your clients with enough information to agree to your proposal, without boring them with insignificant details.

 Of course, you can toy around with the different number of sections and a different order.
-However, this type of structure has proven to be the most useful for the people using Better Proposals to send their business proposals.
+However, this type of proposal layout has proven to be the most useful for the people using Better Proposals to send their business proposals.

 Short structure overview